JamesCC/VMXProxyPy/docs/install_raspberry_pi.md

 - In the "Host Name" enter the IP address you found above
 - Click Open

-Enter in the username `pi`, and the password `raspbian`.
+Enter in the username, and the password.

-First thing you should do is *Change the password!*  Do this by typing:

-    passwd

-(entering in the old password `raspbian` and then your new password)

 The Raspberry Pi is a Linux device, so now follow the instructions for [installing on Linux](install_linux.md).